Hampanā: Awards

-In 2016 Hampana was bestowed with the prestigious Pampa Prashasti instituted by the Government of Karnataka.
+In 2016 Hampanā was awarded with the Pampa Prashasti instituted by the Government of Karnataka.

-Recognising his contributions towards the classical Kannada he was chosen by the Human Resource Ministry of the Union Government of India to the honour of President’s certificate.
+Recognising his contributions towards the classical Kannada, he was honored with the President's Certificate by the Ministry of Human Resource of the Union Government of India.

 Charu Vasantha

 Starting from Pampa, the Kannada literary world has seen many great epics.
 During the last one century it has seen a greatest number of epics.
 Among them are Sri Ramayana Darshanam of Kuvempu, Bharatha Sindhu Rashmi of Vinayaka Krishna Gokak, Bhavyamaanava of S. S. Bhoosnurmath.
 The poet Latha Rajashekhara has composed three epics on Jesus, Basava and Budha, a greatest achievement in one's lifetime.

 Charu Vasantha is another great epic and is unique in its exposition in the history of Kannada literature.
-It is a romance story of Charu Datta a Jain mechant and Vasanta Tilake, the harlot with astounding beauty.
+It is a romance story of Charu Datta a Jain merchant and Vasanta Tilake, the harlot with astounding beauty.
 He was jolted with his affluent property to her and lost the glory of his profession.
 However, he works hard and regains everything he had lost.

-Impressed by his hard labour, Vasanta Tilake marries him.
+Meanwhile impressed by his attitude, Vasanta Tilake marries him.
 The caste and creed does not play any role in their union.
-Mitravati who is already leading a married life with Charudatta, wilfully accepts his marriage with Charu.
-Even his parents endorse this wedding.
+Mitravati who is already leading a married life with Charudatta, willfully accepts his marriage with Vasantha Tilake.
+Even his mother endorses this wedding.
 The story is folk type and characters appear befitting to it.
-This classic also emphasises the earthly flavours and also one’s final abode.
+This classic also emphasises the earthly flavours and also one's final abode.

-Hampana has knitted this present intricate but narrative theme in its desi style, which also H amalgamates the meters of Ragale, Champu, Shatpadi and alienated styles of prosody in Kannada.
+Hampana has knitted this present intricate but narrative theme in its desi style, which also amalgamates the meters of Ragale, Champu, Shatpadi and alienated styles of prosody in Kannada.
 A few of the words which have become oblivion have been revived in this classic, denoting Hampana's linguistic erudition.

 The roots of this fascinating chronicle are deep with their niche in early medieval poetry.
 The multidimensional multi-layered story has journeyed for over two millennia and finally found its rebirth in Charu Vasantha.
 The poem is radical and secular, with not a whiff of intolerance or hatred towards other religions or way of life.

-It is interesting to note that this great work is translated to many other languages such as Rajasthani, Banjara, Telugu, Oriya, Bengali, Gujarati, Hindi, Kashmiri, Marathi, Prakrit, Punjabi, Sanskrit, Urdu and English.
+This work is translated into many other languages such as Rajasthani, Banjara, Telugu, Oriya, Bengali, Gujarati, Hindi, Kashmiri, Marathi, Prakrit, Punjabi, Sanskrit, Urdu and English.

+Alva's Center for Theatrical Studies in Moodabidri, under the direction of Jeevan Ram Sulya has enacted Charuvasantha in houseful theatres at Moodabidri, Mysuru, Bengaluru, Davanagere, Chitradurga, Gauribidanur, Tumakuru, Sulya and Dharwar.